-Drawing on Anne-Marie Willis (2006) and Arturo Escobar (2018) and their discussions of ontological designing, Sensory Ecologies recognises that whenever we create a space, product, system, story, or event, we are simultaneously shaping ways of being in the world.
-My focus is on exploring this interdependence to understand how design can foster richer, more rewarding modes of existence, cultivating processes that are not merely functional but inclusive, welcoming, joyful, and full of possibility.
+From a design standpoint, drawing on Anne-Marie Willis (2006), Arturo Escobar (2018) and their discussions of ontological designing, Sensory Ecologies recognises that whenever we create a space, product, system, story, or event, we are simultaneously shaping ways of being in the world.
+By exploring these relations, I hope to better understand how we can foster richer, more rewarding modes of existence, cultivating processes that are not merely functional but inclusive, welcoming, joyful, and full of possibilities.
 Everyday life should feel connected and sustaining but, as Kevin Twaites (2018, p.157) highlights, we are often “hindered by a prevailing failure to recognize the intrinsic connectivity of bodily experience and thinking processes in human-environment relations.”
-He emphasises the limitations of the separation of rational and emotional experience and a professional loss of connection with the human body in design decision-making.
+Sensory Ecologies resist the limitations of the separation of rational and emotional experience, and the loss of connection with the human body in design decision-making.

-In Sensory Ecologies, the term ‘ecologies’ frames the human body as an organism within its environment by borrowing from Jakob von Uexküll’s theory of Umwelt.
+Sensory Ecologies are anchored in subjectivity and intangibility because atmospheres are fluid, unbounded and perceived subjectively.
+Tim Ingold’s theory of the Meshwork in ecological anthropology comes to mind.
+Ingold (p.63) describes the Meshwork as “entangled lines of life, growth and movement […] the world we inhabit.
+[It is] not a network of connected points, but a meshwork of interwoven lines.”
+Here, the term ‘ecologies’ frames the human body as an organism within its environment by borrowing from Jakob von Uexküll’s theory of Umwelt.
 Umwelt refers to the subjective world of an organism (Kull 2001, p.7) and different organisms perceive and enact the same ‘objective’ world differently depending on their sensory capacities (Mallgrave, 2018 p.44).
 While von Uexküll approached this from ethology (a branch of biology that studies animal behaviour), the concept applies equally to humans, who relate to their physical environment, and to other human and non-human organisms, subjectively through the senses.
-The plural form, ecologies, reflects this diversity of experience.
+The plural form, ecologies, reflects a relational plurality , emphasising multiple, interdependent relations, a meshwork of interwoven possibilties.

 References